orizens/orizens.com/src/pages/blog/2015-11-06-testable-code-why-you-should-not-use-new-in-javascript.md

   - javascript
   - patterns
 ---
 Since I started writing tests for my javascript projects, I feel it is much more robust and uncovers problems both in design and implementation in the right time.
-In this post, i&#8217;de like to share a use case i discovered few days ago, one which demonstrates why the &#8220;new&#8221; keyword shouldn&#8217;t be used when creating objects and how dependency injection assists in this matter &#8211; that, in order to write testable and robust code.
+In this post, i'de like to share a use case i discovered few days ago, one which demonstrates why the &#8220;new" keyword shouldn't be used when creating objects and how dependency injection assists in this matter - that, in order to write testable and robust code.

 <!--more-->

-## The Problem of &#8220;new&#8221; in javascript
+## The Problem of &#8220;new" in javascript

 My [open source project](http://github.com/orizens/echoes), <a href="http://echotu.be" target="_blank">Echoes Player</a>, is built of several modules.
 The current version uses angular as the framework for the app (last version was based on <a href="http://backbonejs.org" target="_blank">Backbone.js</a>).
 One of the main modules is the youtube-player module.
 It has several purposes: